Subject (Course): International Trade and Doing Business in Saudi Arabia.

 EENI delivers to HRH Prince Alwaleed bin Talal a Master Honoris Causa.

-Sample of the subject - Doing Business in Saudi Arabia:
+Sample of the subject - Foreign Trade and Doing Business in Saudi Arabia:

 Subject Description (Doing Business in Saudi Arabia).